City of Dearborn Heights

 Dearborn Heights, MI 48127

-The Dearborn Heights Comptroller's Office is in the financial backbone of the city.
-In the comptroller's office we take care of the debits and credits of the city.
+The Dearborn Heights Comptroller's Office is the financial backbone of the city.
+In the Comptroller's Office we take care of the debits and credits of the city.

 The treasurer's office submits a daily cash report with a cash total for each fund.
 We keep track of why the money has come into the city and credit the appropriate accounts.

 The Comptroller's office, through its purchasing division analyzes all invoices that come into the city and pay them from the appropriate accounts.
 All checks issued from the city of Dearborn Heights originate from the comptroller's office.
 Each invoice is forwarded to the treasurer's office for a final examination before it is released to the vendor.

 Every item that is ordered from the city of Dearborn Heights should have a purchase order related to it.
 When a department needs something to help run its department, they requisition the item on a special form.
 When we receive the requisition form, we make sure that it has the correct vendor for the purchase and that the item being purchased is within the limits of the budget.
 If everything is in order, then we issue a purchase order for the item.

 The city currently has approximately 320 full time employees and 100 part time employees.
 The comptroller's office is in charge of running payroll on a bi-weekly basis.
 We keep track of all money earned by the employee, as well as all taxes and all other deductions for the employee.
 We also keep track of all time off that a full time employee takes such as sick days, vacation time, personal days, and paid holidays.